Starting over at 45 with nothing is bound to be daunting.

 Given we all have different obstacles in our lives, I will try and group them into 4 broad categories.

 Let’s suppose that many of our obstacles fall into one or more of these.

 The major obstacles you are likely to encounter are:

-If you’re in your mid 40’s your likely to suffer experience constraints on your time from several angles.
+If you’re in your mid 40’s you are likely to suffer experience constraints on your time from several angles.

 Your going to need to make a few choices on how to manage or mitigate them to make the changes you need.

 Options & decisions